amalgamaria/secretariat/docs/additional-resources/ihg.rst

-CHG links
+IHG links
 #########

-To learn more about the CHG, please visit our `website`_.
+To learn more about the IHG, please visit our `website`_.
 Here are some additional links that might be useful:

-- CHG Bioinformatics and Statistcial Lab `GitHub page`_
+- IHG Bioinformatics and Statistcial Core `GitHub page`_
 - `Greenwood Genetic Center`_

-Labs (physically located) at the CHG:
+Labs (physically located) at the IHG:

 .. image:: ../_static/images/lab_alexandrov.png
    :width: 2945 px